Hermann of Reichenau

-Blessed Hermann of Reichenau or Herman the Cripple (18 July 1013 - 24 September 1054), also known by other names, was an 11th-century Benedictine monk and scholar.
+Blessed Hermann of Reichenau or Herman the Cripple (18 July 1013 - 24 September 1054), also known by other names, was a German Benedictine monk and scholar.
 He composed works on history, music theory, mathematics, and astronomy, as well as many hymns.
 He has traditionally been credited with the composition of "Salve Regina", "Veni Sancte Spiritus", and "Alma Redemptoris Mater", although these attributions are sometimes questioned.
 His cultus and beatification were confirmed by the Roman Catholic Church in 1863.
+His feast day is September 25.

 Names

 Hermann's name is sometimes anglicized as Herman or Latinized as Hermannus; it sometimes also appears in the older form Heriman.
 He is sometimes distinguished as Hermann of Vöhringen (Hermannus de Voringen; Hermann von Vöhringen) from his birthplace.
 He is better known as Hermann of Reichenau (Hermannus Augiensis; Hermann von Reichenau) from the location of his monastery on Reichenau Island (Augia) in Lake Constance.
 He was traditionally distinguished in Latin as Hermannus Contractus (Hermann Contract), which appears in English as "Hermann the Lame" (Hermann der Lahme) or "Hermann the Cripple" (Hermann le Contrefait).